mauretto78/in-memory-list/README.md

 // ..
 ```

-Please refer to [official page](https://github.com/nrk/predis) for more details on PRedis connection.
+Refer to [official page](https://github.com/nrk/predis) for more details on PRedis connection.

 ## Parameters